polymode/polymode/tests/input/markdown.md

    Put_Line ("Hello, world!");
 end Hello;
 ```
-List items with bold and italic:
+List items with bold and italic

 > * This is a list item *in italics*, just a test.
 > * *List item in italics.*